yassinabdulaziz00/Scholarship-Doc-Manager./README.md

-# Scholarship-Doc-Manager.
+# AI-Text-Analyzer
-A Python-based CLI tool to track and manage international scholarship application documents with data persistence.
+A Python tool to extract insights from text, providing word count, average sentence length, and top frequent words